MysteryPancake/Houdini-Fun/Vexember.md

 <img src="./images/vexemberdist5.png" width="400">

 Much nicer!
 Now let's add some movement to make it more interesting.
-First we need to know how sine waves work.
+To do this, we need to know how sine waves work.

 ### How sine waves work
 Sine waves have 3 main parameters we can mess with: the **frequency**, **phase** and **amplitude**.